 All said and done, however, this seat is a great molded foam choice for those looking to find a larger seat cushion and sturdy aftermarket replacement seat.

-Best for larger seat cushion footprint and traditional kayak fitment.
+Best For: Kayakers looking a larger seat cushion footprint and traditional kayak fitment.

 Brooklyn Kayak Company is bringing us a molded foam kayak seat for sit on top boats.
 This is one to compare to our review of the Kerco sit on top seat from earlier.